martinwoodward/octolamp/README.md

 <img src="images/IMG_9090.jpg" alt="Path of the LED strip" width="600">

-When finished you should have around 100 LED's in your lamp, but it's worth counting at this point as you'll need the exact number later (depending how I did my sticking I've used anything from 99 to 105)
+When finished you should have around 100 LEDs in your lamp, but it's worth counting at this point as you'll need the exact number later (depending how I did my sticking I've used anything from 99 to 105)

 #### Step 3 - Add the Reflector
 Next, feed the wires through the hole in the reflector.
 If you are using plugs to connect your strip and controller then you can do this at any time but if you are soldering the strip directly to the controller then you need to do it now.